Dushko Trajchevski

-Dushko Trajchevski (Душко Трајчевски; born 1 November 1990) is a Macedonian footballer who plays as a defensive midfielder.
+Dushko Trajchevski (Душко Трајчевски; born 1 November 1990) is a Macedonian footballer who plays as a defensive midfielder for Macedonian Second League club Skopje.

 Club career

 Trajchevski began his senior career with Lokomotiva Skopje in the 2010–11 season, where he made his first appearances in Macedonian football.

 In 2011 he signed for FK Teteks, playing 38 matches and scoring twice during the 2011–12 campaign.

 In 2013, Trajchevski moved to Rabotnicki, where he became a regular starter over five seasons.
 He made 146 league appearances and scored nine goals, winning the Macedonian First League in 2013–14 and the Macedonian Football Cup in 2013–14 and 2014–15.

 In 2018 he moved abroad for the first time, joining Alki Oroklini in the Cypriot First Division, where he made 26 league appearances and scored once.

 The following year he joined Doxa Katokopias, also in Cyprus.
 Over five seasons with the club he made 138 league appearances and scored twice in the Cypriot First Division.

 In July 2024, Trajchevski returned to Macedonia, signing with FK Gostivar in the Macedonian First League, where he made 13 league appearances during the 2024–25 season.

-Reports in July 2025 linked him with a free transfer to Serbian club FK Dinamo Jug, although this has not been officially confirmed in league records.
+Reports in July 2025 linked him with a free transfer to Serbian club Dinamo Jug, although this has not been officially confirmed in league records.